The revelation of multi-billion dollar Forex losses stirs up yet another storm in Malaysia’s political scene.

 Instead of Mahathir, former BNM adviser Tan Sri Nor Mohamed Yakcop was under fire in the latest proceeding.
-Nor Mohamed was the key person for forex trading, and he had not discussed the forex trading activities with Mahathir or Anwar.
+Nor Mohamed was the key person for forex trading, and he had not discussed forex trading activities, such as reading forex trading signals, with Mahathir or Anwar.

 Mahathir did not allow these losses to distract his plan to oust Najib as PM.
 Najib’s plan to use this past forex news may backfire and end up drawing more attention on his unwillingness to accept STF or RCI for his 1MDB scandal.
 Onlookers may not know the real story, but they can still gauge for themselves.
 Mahathir possibly hid news of forex losses while trying to make Malaysia richer.
 Conversely, Najib alleged misappropriated funds for his personal gains.

 Also, this chain of events has brought Mahathir and Anwar closer, as they unite against Najib.
 Even if Mahathir were found guilty, it would not be the end of his political agenda.
 Mahathir said he would not resign as chairman of the Bumiputera-centric Parti Pribumi Bersatu Malaysia (PPBM) or leave the opposition Pakatan Harapan pact even if he was later found by the RCI to have played a role in the forex losses.